weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 ## Overview

-The `generative-palm` module enables Weaviate to perform retrieval augmented generation (RAG) using PaLM models.
-You can use this with Google Cloud Vertex AI, or with [Google MakerSuite](https://developers.generativeai.google/products/makersuite).
+The `generative-palm` module enables Weaviate to obtain vectors using PaLM embeddings.
+You can use this with [Google Cloud Vertex AI](https://cloud.google.com/vertex-ai), or with [Google MakerSuite](https://developers.generativeai.google/products/makersuite).

 :::info Requirements